 Water bottles are an everyday essential for us.
 When we travel, I choose inexpensive glass water bottles over stainless steel ones because of how often water bottles get lost or misplaced when we’re on the go.

 I like Voss bottles because they are narrow enough for small hands and relatively easy to find in stores.
 Glass isn’t always practical, and when my kids were younger, we simply packed back-up stainless steel water bottles in case one or two got lost.

 I’m not an affiliate; I simply like these bottles.

 We aren’t a screen-free family, so we allow our kids to use technology to keep themselves entertained while on a drive.
 However, we limit their screen time and have other options readily available.
 Road trip bingo is a family favorite.

 We always have arnica oil on hand in case of bumps and bruises.
 It also helps heal sunburns and relieve sore muscles from too much driving.
-Amazing Arnica Oil does double duty as a carrier oil to dilute any essential oils that I’ve got on hand (see below for my favorite).
+Arnica oil does double duty as a carrier oil to dilute any essential oils that I’ve got on hand (see below for my favorite).

 5. Homeopathic Remedies

 Sometimes I’m tempted to bring my whole homeopathic remedy kit, but I rarely use most of them.
 My pared-down homeopathic essentials are arnica (for accidents, aches, and pains), nux vomica (for overindulging), ledum (for insect bites), and belladonna (for overheating).

 I usually order my homeopathics from Boiron in the 30C potency.
 However, you can find them in many local pharmacies and natural health stores.
 Read here to learn about making a family homeopathy kit: How To Create A Family Homeopathy Kit – Dr. Green Mom